pantheon-systems/documentation/source/content/object-cache.md

 ### Continuous Stats Mode

 Continuous Stats Mode uses the `--stat` option to monitor Object Cache instances in real time.
-In this mode a new line of information with differences between old data points and new data points is printed every second by default.
+In this mode, a new line of information with differences between old data points and new data points is printed every second by default.
 This allows you to view memory usage and connected clients.

 Run the following command to view stat mode: